cboard-org/cboard/CONTRIBUTING.md

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue or assessing patches and features.

+## What you need to know

+In order to contribute you will need to have a basic understanding of [React](https://facebook.github.io/react/docs/hello-world.html) and probably [Redux](http://redux.js.org/docs/introduction/CoreConcepts.html), you will also need to be familiar with [Material-UI](https://material-ui-1dab0.firebaseapp.com/).

 ## Submitting a Pull Request

 Good pull requests, such as patches, improvements, and new features, are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.